 I am currently working on televisual representations of the alternate history and audio dramas.
 I remain particularly interested in World War II–era fanzines and the Eighth Doctor.

 I am founding coeditor of the academic journal Transformative Works and Cultures.

 - Karen Hellekson and Kristina Busse, eds., The Fan Fiction Studies Reader (Iowa, 2014)

 - Karen Hellekson, Craig Jacobsen, Patrick Sharp, and Lisa Yaszek, eds., Practicing Science Fiction: Critical Essays on Writing, Reading and Teaching the Genre (McFarland, 2010) [abstracts]

 - Karen Hellekson and Kristina Busse, eds., Fan Fiction and Fan Communities in the Age of the Internet (McFarland, 2006) [abstracts] [bibliography]

 - Karen Hellekson, The Alternate History: Refiguring Historical Time (Kent State University Press, 2001)

 - Karen Hellekson, The Science Fiction of Cordwainer Smith (McFarland, 2001)

 I am not teaching any English classes.

-As a result of the Covid-19 pandemic, I am no longer teaching aqua, group fitness, or tai chi classes at the University of Maine at Farmington.
+As a result of the Covid-19 pandemic, I am no longer teaching aqua, group fitness, tai chi, or Zumba classes at the University of Maine at Farmington.